psrpinto/clion-docker/README.md

 # clion-docker
 Build and debug a CMake project in a Docker container, using CLion.

-## Boot the container
+## Start the container
 The simplest way to set this up is to use `docker-compose`.
 An example `docker-compose.yml` file is included in this repo, which you can add to your project.

-Once you created the `docker-compose.yml` file, you can the container with:
+Once you created the `docker-compose.yml` file, you can then start the container with:

 ````shell
 docker-compose up -d